-990 Working Party on GATS Rules, Communication from Chile, The Subsidies Issue (n 975) 2.
+&lt;sup>984 Working Party on GATS Rules, Communication from Chile, The Subsidies Issue (n 969) 2.

-991 For instance, Aid for research and innovation, regional development aid, training aid, employment aid, aid in the form of risk capital, environmental aid.
+&lt;sup>985 For instance, Aid for research and innovation, regional development aid, training aid, employment aid, aid in the form of risk capital, environmental aid.
 Alberto Heimler and Frédéric Jenny, 'The Limitations of European Union Control of State Aid' (2012) 28 (2) Oxford Review of Economic Policy, 347, 354-356.

-unknottable trade-distorting effects.
-Thus, the Members might be allowed to grant the following subsidies (a) subsidies having a social character, granted to individual consumers in the service sector, could include subsidies provided to low-income households for essential services such as healthcare or education.
-Such aid would need to be granted without discrimination related to the origin of the services concerned, to ensure fair competition between service providers; And (b) subsidies to make good the damage caused by natural disasters or exceptional occurrences in the service sector.
-It could include financial assistance provided to businesses in the tourism sector that have been impacted by a natural disaster such as a hurricane or earthquake or the most current one COVID-19 Crisis.
+by natural disasters or exceptional occurrences in the service sector.
+It could include financial assistance provided to businesses in the tourism sector that have been impacted by a natural disaster such as a hurricane or earthquake or the most current one Covid-19 Crisis.
 This aid would be intended to help these businesses recover from the disaster and resume their operations, supporting the overall service economy in the affected region.
 In 2020, the 27 EU Member States granted €227.97 billion to assist businesses, in particular healthcare, tourism, and transportation sectors, seriously affected by the coronavirus pandemic to remain viable.
-992 Bearing in mind that the period and amount of these subsidies must be limited to offset the loss that occurred due to the disaster and not to place the beneficiary in a better economic situation than it was before.993
+Bearing in mind that the period and amount of these subsidies must be limited to offset the loss that occurred due to the disaster and not to place the beneficiary in a better economic situation than it was before.